Meal Plans and Nutrition Guidance While on GLP-1/GLP-3 Medication

 This isn’t calorie counting—it’s intuitive portion sizing based on nutrition principles.
 Because your medication reduces your appetite, eating excessive calories becomes genuinely difficult.
 Your body provides natural feedback about fullness that makes portion control easier than ever before.

-Our documentation resources include detailed nutrition information, including protein sources, nutrient density explanations, hydration guidelines, and sample meal ideas across multiple cuisines and dietary preferences.
-You’ll find information about how to adapt the framework for vegetarian, vegan, keto, or other approaches, depending on your preferences and medical situation.
+The educational resources include general nutrition information — protein sources, nutrient-density explanations, hydration guidelines, and sample meal ideas across multiple cuisines and dietary preferences.
+You’ll find notes on how to adapt the framework for vegetarian, vegan, keto, or other approaches, depending on your preferences and medical situation.

-Many patients appreciate having examples to reference.
-We provide sample breakfast, lunch, dinner, and snack ideas that demonstrate how to apply the protein-forward, nutrient-dense framework in practical ways.
-These aren’t prescriptive meal plans—they’re illustrations of what this approach looks like in real life.
+Examples help.
+The resources include sample breakfast, lunch, dinner, and snack ideas that demonstrate how to apply the protein-forward, nutrient-dense framework in practical ways.
+These aren’t prescriptive meal plans — they’re illustrations of what this approach looks like in real life.

 Personalized Nutrition Guidance

-During your program consultations, your provider will also discuss nutrition as part of your overall treatment plan.
-If you have specific dietary needs, restrictions, or preferences, communicate these to your provider so they can offer relevant guidance.
+During consultations, an independent licensed provider typically discusses nutrition as part of the overall plan of care.
+If you have specific dietary needs, restrictions, or preferences, share these with your provider so they can offer relevant guidance.

 Addressing Common Eating Challenges